vnmahavignesh/AngelonePractising/README.md

 Step 8: Add Juyter notebook extension in VS Code
 Step 9: Create virtual Enviornment to run and include all your libraries ->python -m venv myenv (myenv is enviornment name can be any)
 Step 10: Activate the venv -> .\myenv\Scripts\activate after activation you could see like this -> (myenv) PS F:\Generative AI\AngelOneAPI>
+Step 11: To Visualise our values -> pip install matplotlib